 Making a binding nomination generally binds the trustee of your super fund to pay the benefit to the beneficiaries you nominate.
-For a binding death benefit nomination to be valid you are required to have the nomination witnessed, and reconfirm the nomination every three years.
+For a binding death benefit nomination to be valid you are required to have the nomination witnessed, and to reconfirm the nomination every three years.
 Some funds now offer a non-lapsing ‘binding’ nomination, where the three year requirement does not apply.
 This depends on the rules of the super fund.

 In the event of your death, the nominated beneficiary(ies) will receive your super benefits, including the proceeds of any insurance benefits.

 There may be tax payable on a super death benefit, depending on the circumstances of the beneficiary at that time.